 Tier II proposals

-Proposals for up to $35,000 (plus community support) must have strong stakeholder representation, with the higher end are available to support a partner organization if the proposal is engaging with a stakeholder organization (for a total of available for funding per proposal).
+Proposals for up to $35,000 (plus community support) must have strong stakeholder representation.
+Higher funding amounts are available to support a partner organization if the proposal is engaging with a stakeholder organization (for a total of available for funding per proposal).
 Awards are based on the readiness and quality of what is submitted.

 Proposal review process